 Getting Tapped In

 When you’re in the people business, your physical location in a shared office space in NYC can be a critical factor.
-You’ll have access to a network of candidates as well as hiring managers who many need to retain you for a search.
+You’ll have access to a network of candidates as well as hiring managers who may need to retain you for a search.

 Much of learning happens socially through the experiences we have with other people around us.
 Having a background in the industry that you are recruiting for is a huge advantage.
 Being in the presence of professionals who work directly in the industry in question is an educational opportunity.

 The level of staff involvement at the shared office space in NYC makes a difference.
 Each Corporate Suites location, for example, has an inhouse community manager to facilitate more of the day to day community relations.
-Erin Lettera oversees the communities at all eight Corporate Suites office space locations across Manhattan serving over 700 private office and 400 virtual office clients.
+Erin Lettera oversees the communities at all eight Corporate Suites office space locations across Manhattan serving over 700 private office and 400 virtual office in NYC clients.

 To quote Erin on the importance of community:

 “Community is about bringing people together and helping them networking for the benefit of their businesses.
 I consider myself a client cheerleader whose role is to facilitate successful business relationships.”